minprog/platforms/django/lectures/sql/index.md

 ![new home](flights_links.png)

-And when we click on flight 5, for example, we’re brought to this page
+And when we click on flight 5, for example, we're brought to this page

 ![One flight](flight5.png)